gravitational/teleport/rfd/0080-piv-private-key.md

     ...
 ```

-However, the same resource-based approach does not applay to `hardware_key` or `hardware_key_touch`.
-Since the intial login credentials are used for all requests, regardless of resource, the user's login session must start with the strictest private key policy requirement.
+However, the same resource-based approach does not apply to `hardware_key` or `hardware_key_touch`.
+Since the initial login credentials are used for all requests, regardless of resource, the user's login session must start with the strictest private key policy requirement.

 ### Client changes